tylernguyen/x1c6-hackintosh/README.md

 #### Added

-- SSDT-EXT1-FixShutdown to fix the rare issue that sometimes a shutdown would result in a restart instead.
+- Added OpenCanopy to EFI for Picker GUI support.
-- SSDT-HPET to patch out legacy IRQ conflicts.
+- NVMeFix kext to EFI-installUSB for PM981 support.

 #### Changed

-- Better notes and documentation with `config.plist`
+- Upgraded OpenCore to 0.5.7
-- Modularized each needed OpenCore config patches.
+- Upgraded various kexts.

 > ## SUMMARY: